 If you find you're having trouble with patients keeping appointments, invoke a clearly defined cancellation policy.
 It will minimize costly broken appointments and unneeded stress on the practice.
 Many practices use a 24-hour cancellation policy that requires the patient to pay a pre-determined fee if they cancel the appointment without a 24-hour notice.

 These are just 10 ways you can increase production in your practice this year.
+Production is just one of the many dental KPI's you should be track in your dental practice analytics.
 We'd love to hear other ways you've found to increased your production.
 Leave us a comment below and let us know!